-The first is the introduction, definitions, and index.
 It gives a brief introduction about the WID, defines the standards used in the document, and an index of all of table types and their location.

-The second section contains the Lookup Tables in alphabetical order and includes their structure and relationships.
-Lookup tables contain information that describes the types of data such as types of codes, time periods, locations, along with giving you one place to make changes to the data so it will be updated in all related tables.
+Contains the Lookup Tables in alphabetical order and includes their structure and relationships.
+Lookup tables contain information that describes the types of data such as types of codes, time periods, locations.

-Section 3 contains the Data Tables, with their structure and relationships.
+Contains the Data Tables with their structure and relationships.
 Data tables contain values.
-For example the cpi table contains values for the state, area and area types, the period by year month and type, the cpi type and source, and then the actual values for the cpi and percent changes by month and year.
+For example, the cpi table contains values for the state, area and area types, the period by year, month and type, the cpi type and source, and then the actual values for the cpi and percent changes by month and year.
 These values are compared to the appropriate lookup tables and then can return the definition of the value from the lookup table.

-Section 4 contains the Crosswalk Tables, their structure and relationships.
+Contains the Crosswalk Tables, their structure and relationships.

 Crosswalk tables are used to relate data of different types.
-A good example of this is the MOCXSOC table that relates Military Occupation Codes (MOC) to Standard Occupation Classification Codes (SOC).
+A good example of this is the MOCXSOC table that relates Military

+Occupation Codes (MOC) to

+Standard Occupation Classification

+Codes (SOC).

-Section 5 contains the Admin Tables, with their structure and relationships.
-Admin tables contain information about the database, such as the empdbinf table that contains the version information of the Employer Database or empdb table.
+Contains the Admin Tables with their structure and relationships.
+Admin tables contain information about the database, such as the empdbinf table that contains the version information of the Employer Database.

-Section 6 has Field Values.
-This is a list of standard field values for tables, which allows continuity across all databases so you know if you have an areatype of 01 it means the data is at the state level and 04 is county level.
+Contains Field Values.
+This is a list of standard field values for tables.
+This allows for continuity across all databases.
+For example, an areatype of 01 means the data is at the state level and 04 is at the county level.

-Section 7 is the Appendix.
-It contains the load order document, race/ethnicity notes, deprecated tables list with reasons for deprecation and replacement tables, and finally the change document that lists the changes from the previous version of the database.
+The Appendix.
+It contains the load order document, race/ethnicity notes, deprecated tables list with reasons for deprecation, replacement tables, and finally the change document that lists the changes from the previous version of the database.